neha-kay/Kiko-plus/_posts/2017-06-02-my-world-beliefs.md

 ---
 layout: post
-title: "My World Beliefs"
-description: "aka truths I hold to be self-evident and very, very true."
+title: "Life Perspectives"
+description: "5 min read"
 date: 2017-06-02
 tags: [life perspective, about neha, random insights]
 comments: true
 share: true
 ---

-Below are some of my personal world beliefs.
-These beliefs are very much *The World According to Neha* ; I know they don't hold universally and it isn't my intention to convince anyone of any of them.
+Below are some life perspectives; I know they don't hold universally and it isn't my intention to convince anyone of any of them.
+Specifically, these views originate from various sources and schools of thought --  Buddhism to computer science to positive psychology to life experiences.
 There're just things I strongly believe in, for better or for worse, rationally or irrationally.

-Specifically, these views originate from various sources and schools of thought --  Buddhism to computer science to positive psychology to life experiences.
-They're here as better insight into who I am and what I believe.
-I hope they're of some use / provide some insight to you upon reading :)

 With that, here we go!

 ### Suffering is universal.
 Simply put, life is suffering.
-I know this sounds depressing but it really isn't meant to be.
-On the contrary, it's meant to acknowledge that life's suffering should be expected and any joy beyond it is a gift, and not the other way around.
+While it may sound depressing, it really isn't meant to be.
+On the contrary, it's meant to acknowledge that life's suffering should be expected and any joy beyond it is a gift, not the other way around.

 This leads to the second belief, that . . .